 David Livingstone-Smith is a Professor of Philosophy at the University of New England.
-He is an expert in the philosophy of psychology and the author of Less Than Human: Why We Demean, Enslave, and Exterminate Others, The Most Dangerous Animal: Human Nature and the Origins of War, and Why We Lie: The Evolutionary Roots of Deception and the Unconscious Mind.
+He is an expert in the philosophy of psychology and the author of Less Than Human: Why We Demean, Enslave, and Exterminate Others.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.